-Moonbug is the new documentary film from Nichola Bruce which follows British photographer Steve Pyke as he journeys across America in a quest to meet and photograph the men who went to the moon and worked on the Apollo space project.
+Moonbug is the new documentary film from Nichola Bruce.
+The film follows British photographer Steve Pyke as he journeys across America in a quest to meet and photograph the men who went to the moon and worked on the Apollo space project.
 It recently won The Special Jury Remi Award at the Houston Film Festival, where it received it’s world premiere.
 It is also accompanied with an evocative original score from Matt Johnson’s The The.

 Here’s the official trailer for Moonbug…

-In The The related news, it was announced this week that promising up and coming director Gerard Johnson has just teamed up with Number 9 Films to make his follow up to last year’s Tony – London Serial Killer, called Hyena.
+In The The related news, it’s been announced that up and coming director Gerard Johnson has just teamed up with Number 9 Films to make his follow up to last year’s Tony – London Serial Killer, called Hyena.
 If you still haven’t seen Tony, I recommend that you do.
-I thought it was a highly entertaining film, full of dense atmosphere, gritty modern life, and a fascinating central character.
+I thought it was a highly entertaining film, full of dense atmospheres, gritty modern life, and a fascinating central character.
 It had a wonderfully unique performance from Peter Ferdinando, who looks likely to feature heavily in Hyena too.
 Here’s Number 9 Film‘s press release for it…

-Further details are yet to come out, but I’d imagine that a certain artist might be considered to provide the soundtrack.
+Further details are yet to emerge, but I’d imagine that a certain artist might be considered to provide the soundtrack.

 Something else I’d recommend is for you to follow The The on Twitter.
-I recently started following his tweets, and although not many of them are music related, he shares links to many fascinating and controversial stories and subjects.
+I recently started following his twitter feed.
+And although not many of them are music related, he shares links to many fascinating and controversial stories and subjects.
 If you’ve always admired the serious messages purveyed in a lot of his songs, you’re likely to enjoy this too.
-You can follow him here
+You can follow him here.

 Official website at moonbugthefilm.com